2019ChenGong/DPImageBench/README.md

 ## 5. Customization

-This part introduces how to apply DPImageBench for your own sensitive dataset.
+This part introduces how to apply DPImageBench for your own sensitive dataset or new synthesizer algorithm.

 ### 5.1 Data Preparation